lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 > * colorscheme Tomorrow-Night # I love this theme

-Some syntax highlighting based on file names would be greatly appreciated:
+Some syntax highlighting based on file names would be appreciated:

 > * filetype on
 > * filetype plugin on